jbelmont/software-testing-workshop/README.md

 A unit of work is a single logical functional use case in the system that can be invoked by some public interface (in most cases).
 A unit of work can span a single method, a whole class or multiple classes working together to achieve one single logical purpose that can be verified.

-`Go to  unit-test folder`
+1. `Go to  unit-test folder`

-open `program.test.js`
+2. open `program.test.js`

-Read `instructions.md` in the folder unit-test
+3. Read `instructions.md` in the folder unit-test

-Run the command `npm run unit:test` at root of folder in order to see if tests pass.
+4. Run the command `npm run unit:test` at root of folder in order to see if tests pass.

-Run the command `npm run unit:test:solution` at root of folder to see the solution output if you want.
+5. Run the command `npm run unit:test:solution` at root of folder to see the solution output.

 ## Integration Testing